sendgrid/sendgrid-ruby/USAGE.md

 **This endpoint allows you to update your current setting for Google Analytics.**

-For more information about using Google Analytics, please refer to [Googles URL Builder](https://support.google.com/analytics/answer/1033867?hl=en) and their article on ["Best Practices for Campaign Building"](https://support.google.com/analytics/answer/1037445).
+For more information about using Google Analytics, please refer to [Google's URL Builder](https://support.google.com/analytics/answer/1033867?hl=en) and their article on ["Best Practices for Campaign Building"](https://support.google.com/analytics/answer/1037445).

-We default the settings to Googles recommendations.
+We default the settings to Google's recommendations.
 For more information, see [Google Analytics Demystified](https://sendgrid.com/docs/Classroom/Track/Collecting_Data/google_analytics_demystified_ga_statistics_vs_sg_statistics.html).

 You can track a variety of the actions your recipients may take when interacting with your emails including opening your emails, clicking on links in your emails, and subscribing to (or unsubscribing from) your emails.